SkygearIO/features/features/285-design-webhooks/design.md

 The time spent in an AFTER event delivery must not exceed 60 seconds, otherwise would be considered a failed delivery.

-All AFTER events, regardless whether handler is present, are presisted into database, with minimum retention period of 30 days.
+All AFTER events with web-hook handler are presisted into database, with minimum retention period of 30 days.

 The response body of web-hook handler is ignored.